ISISDataPolicy/policy/data_policy.md

 4.1.1 Ownership of all result data derived from users manually reducing raw data and analysing raw data, or both, is determined by the contractual obligations of the person(s) performing the analysis.

+4.1.2 The ISIS data policy does not apply to result data produced using resources which were not provided by ISIS.

 4.2 Storing and curation of result data

 4.2.1 It will not be the responsibility of ISIS to ensure that software to read / manipulate result data is available.